Search Titan CMS

 If you’re writing new original content, review what your competitors are already saying on that topic and evaluate the response.

-You can use SEMRush to find out who ranks for specific keyword or query.
+You can use Semrush to find out who ranks for specific keyword or query.
 Alternatively, you can conduct a simple search for your targeted keyword or query and see what Google and other search engines return.
 With Google search, use an incognito window in a browser you don’t often use to avoid personalized results.

 Once you’ve identified your top competitors, begin your competitor analysis.
 Find out how they’re earning rankings and how readers are responding.

-SEMRush can help you determine what keywords the piece of content ranks for and the estimated organic traffic it attracts.
+Semrush can help you determine what keywords the piece of content ranks for and the estimated organic traffic it attracts.
 This is a good “gut check” of the content’s overall success.

 I also like using Google’s Natural Language Processing Tool to determine how Google interprets content.
 Simply copy and paste the competitors’ content piece in the free tool.